If you are proud to state that you are Humanist, then click here to join us!

 We usually invoice the fee prior to the training.
 However, we are always happy to discuss financial arrangements.

-You will be formally assessed on both technical and practical skills during each course and during your mentoring phase.
+You will be formally assessed on both technical and practical skills during each course.

 The CHA is not an employer; applicants who are successful at all stages and who go on to complete their training will carry out their celebrancy work on a self-employed basis.